-These were people appointed rather than elected on to the council who, until the reorganisation of local government in 1974, made up a quarter of the members of the authority.
+These were people appointed rather than elected who, until the reorganisation of local government in 1974, made up a quarter of the members.

-Overseeing proceedings was the authority’s first chairman, Sir Thomas William Evans Baronet (Bt.) of Allestree Hall at which he and 70 other members set the council’s first budget of £91,000 based on a county rate (council tax) of six and three-quarter old pence, less than three pence in today’s money.
+Overseeing proceedings was the first chairman, Sir Thomas William Evans Baronet (Bt.) of Allestree Hall at which he and 70 other members set the first budget of £91,000 based on a county rate (council tax) of 6 and three-quarter old pence, less than 3p in today’s money.

 Local industry was also represented in the next chairman, James Oakes of Riddings.
 He served until 1920.
-His successors were Alderman C E Barnes (1920-37) and Alderman H R Cleaver who took office in 1937.
+His successors were Alderman C E Barnes (1920 to 1937) and Alderman H R Cleaver who took office in 1937.

-The following year, 1938, the county council formally adopted a coat of arms incorporating the motto ‘Bene consulendo’ meaning ‘By wise deliberation’.
-The cost of the coat of arms was met by an elected member, Captain H FitzHerbert Wright and Alderman E C Barnes presented the county council with its new seal incorporating this coat of arms.
+The following year, 1938, the Derbyshire County Council formally adopted a coat of arms incorporating the motto ‘Bene consulendo’ meaning ‘By wise deliberation’.
+The cost of the coat of arms was met by an elected member, Captain H FitzHerbert Wright and Alderman E C Barnes presented the council with its new seal incorporating this coat of arms.